How Much Money Did The Real 'Hustlers' Steal?

 A real pearl necklace, a chinchilla fur coat, a pair of Gucci shoes.
 These are just a few of the many luxury items the antiheroines of Hustlers snatch up throughout the film with money they conned from men.
-Watching these women spend big bucks on items we only wish we could get our hands on is oddly one of the best parts of the movie, which opened last weekend, earning USD$33.2 million.
-Turns out, though, those exhilarating shopping montages of the Ramona, Dorothy, Mercedes, and Annabelle weren't totally made up.
+Watching these women spend big money on items we only wish we could get our hands on is oddly one of the best parts of the movie, which opened last weekend.
+Turns out, though, those exhilarating shopping montages of Ramona, Dorothy, Mercedes, and Annabelle weren't totally made up.

 As you may know, Hustlers is based on the true story of four real women, Samantha Barbash, Roselyn Keo, Karina Pascucci, and Marsi Rosen, who allegedly drugged men, took them to strip clubs around New York City, and ran up exorbitant charges on their credit cards.
 But, how much exactly did the foursome steal from these wealthy men?
 Definitely enough to buy pearls, furs, designer shoes, and more.